preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 People Rollup
 ===========================================

 Use this block to display lists of people, for many various reasons.
+Here are a few examples of implementations:

++ Display contact person for a page or for something else.
++ List colleagues working at a particular office.
++ List members or owners in a group site.
++ Create a people directory.

-Here are two examples.
+Here are two examples of the user interface.
 New Recruitments and People on the Move are different People Rollup blocks.

 .. image:: people-rollup-example.png